jacob-keller/L0G-101086/README.md

 The format will combine multiple boss kills into one post if they occur on the same day, and will spread out each different days logs to separate posts.
+Fractals and raids will be reported in separate posts.

 In order for this to function, you must set the gw2raidar API token up.
 Additionally, you usually must wait a few minutes after running the